EgorOleynikov/EaseSkip.-Autoskipper-for-Dyvinchik/readme.txt

 [solved] For some reason skips all quers despite age.
 Heeds stop button to be added. :age was in string format [solved] Popup refreshes input data when closed.
 Adding localStorage to it might solve the problem. :saving vals before popup closing
 [solved] Stop button could do better. :now it does.
 Stop-word added.
-[~solved] Not always closes big pictures. :idk why it still leaves them open sometimes, the code gets close button and presses it.
+[~solved] Not always closes big pictures. :idk why it still leaves them open, the code gets close button and presses it.
 The error fires when delay set too low.
 [solved] Can't work without profile picture. :now the code has workarounds for such cases.
+[solved] input values are null sometimes at js.230. :resolve was called before the thing was done.

 TO DO LIST: